Asking the right questions is key to finding the right aging care community

 “For instance, maybe you would like to see Mom be more social,” said Sheila.
 “Make sure you find a community with a wide range of activities she would be interested in and feel comfortable taking part in.

-Kacey suggests asking to have a meal during the tour in order to evaluate the quality and variety of food options available.
+Jade suggests asking to have a meal during the tour in order to evaluate the quality and variety of food options available.
 This is also a great time for potential residents and their families to watch staff and residents interact with one another.
+Ask to participate in an activity to further explore the environment of the community.

 Does the size of the community feel comfortable?